 Roger Pearce, Pearce Law LLC

 Roger moved to Ashland from Seattle and serves as our General Counsel.
-Roger has helped us negotiate the complexities of achieving 501 (c) (3) status and offered sage advice on legal matters.
+Roger helped us negotiate the complexities of achieving 501 (c) (3) status and offers sage advice on legal matters.

 Representative Pam Marsh

 Pam Marsh has lived in Southern Oregon since 1994, when she and her husband, Diarmuid McGuire, moved their four children from Palo Alto, California, to the mountains east of Ashland.

 Pam was elected to the Oregon House of Representatives, District 5, in November 2016 after four years as a member of the Ashland City Council.
 Pam is currently running for a second term as a representative for southern Oregon and is a member of the House Democratic Leadership Team.

 Prior to joining the legislature, Pam was actively involved in management and operation of Green Springs Inn and Cabins.
 Her family continues to own the business, now managed by her husband and son.
 From 2006-2012 Pam worked as Deputy Director of a local nonprofit providing drug and alcohol prevention and treatment.
 She served as Executive Director of Ashland Emergency Food Bank from 2012 until December 2016.